The handlebody group is a virtual duality group: A combinatorial model of a classifying space for the handlebody group

 Now take $\sigma \in \Y(V)$ with $d(\sigma)=D\in \dRGB^\op$.
 If $D$ contains a red curve, then $\sigma$ lies in the boundary of $\eps$-thick Teichm\"uller space, and in particular also in the boundary of $\Y(V)$.
 If deleting the blue discs from $D$ leaves a non-simple disc system, then one can find an arbitrarily small perturbation $\sigma'$ of $\sigma$ within Teichm\"uller space such that all curves on $S$ associated with the blue discs have length function strictly larger than $\eps'$ on $\sigma'$, and in particular it follows that $\sigma'$ lies on the boundary of $\Y(V)$.
 Conversely, one verifies that if $d(\sigma) \notin \dRGB^\op$ then an open neighbourhood of $\sigma$ in Teichm\"uller space lies in $\Y(V)$, and $\sigma$ must be in the interior of $\Y(V)$. \end{proof}

-\begin{prop} Let $\Po$ be a poset admitting a strictly increasing function $\Po \to \mathbb N$.
+\begin{defn} The \emph{height} $\Ht(p)$ of an element $p$ in a poset $\Po$ is the size of the longest chain in $\Po_{<p}$. \end{defn} \begin{prop} Let $\Po$ be a poset such that every element $p \in \Po$ has finite height.
 Suppose $f \colon X \to \Po$ is a $\Po$-stratification of a topological space $X$.
-Assume the following conditions: \begin{enumerate} \item The stratification of $X$ is locally finite, in the sense that $X$ admits a basis of open sets each of which meets only finitely many closures of strata. \item Each inclusion
+Assume the following conditions: \begin{enumerate} \item The stratification of $X$ is locally finite, in the sense that $X$ admits a basis of open sets each of which meets only finitely many closures of strata. \item $f^{-1}(\Po_{\leq p})$ is contractible for all $p \in \Po$. \item Each inclusion